 4 – Third-Party Lab Reports

 PureKana, for example, enables customers to find the COA for any batch on its website.
-Its 1,600mg Vanilla CBD drops product contains 1,650mg of CBD.
+Its 1,600mg Vanilla CBD drops contain 1,650mg of CBD.
 There is also 227mg of other cannabinoids as it is a full-spectrum product.
-You can also see the extremely low levels of THC and also the high terpene content.
+You can also see the extremely low levels of THC and the high terpene content.

 Some organizations provide these results upon request.
 It is also a good idea to double-check the legitimacy of the lab used.
 PureKana uses DB Labs, a highly-respected lab based in Las Vegas, for instance.
 Scammers, on the other hand, create fake laboratories to give the veneer of respectability.